bhaggerty/JD/README.md

+#Product Manager - Quay#

+CoreOS is a small company with a big mission: to secure the internet.
+At Quay we enable this by having the fastest and most secure way to store and deploy your container images.
+We’re looking for a product manager to help us build our SaaS and Enterprise offerings.
+Work directly with customers all across the size spectrum to gather, distill, and prioritize changes to one of our core businesses.
+Help our engineering team decide what to build and why.
+Run experiments to optimize and improve our business hypotheses.

+*Primary responsibilities will include:*

+- Engaging with enterprise customers to distill their stated needs into requirements
+- Running experiments to determine the needs and optimize the user experience for the long tail of smaller customers
+- Educating potential users and customers about our business and how Quay.io fits into the bigger picture
+- Working with the engineering team to create a plan for how requirements become reality
+- Evangelizing our product and business at meetups and conferences
+- Light agile project management: backlog grooming and prioritization

+*Relevant skills/experience may include:*

+- Product management experience
+- Experience publishing on-premises software products
+- Understanding of software defined infrastructure
+- Familiarity with agile project management practices
+- Prior work as a software developer

 #Director of Accounting & Finance#

 CoreOS is looking for a Director of Accounting & Finance who will oversee responsibility of critical finance and accounting functions in our fast growing company.
 The successful applicant will be joining a fun, high-growth company and will be involved in building, improving, and maintenance of accounting processes.